 Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
 Fluoride is added to your water by the NYCDEP before it is delivered to us.
 According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at a properly controlled level.
 To ensure that the fluoride supplement in your water provides optimal dental protection, the State Department of Health requires that the NYCDEP monitor fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.7 mg/l.
-During 2020 monitoring showed fluoride levels in your water were in the optimal range over 99% of the time.
+During 2021 only 0.89 percent of the water produced by Catskill/Delaware supply was not fluoridated.
 None of the monitoring results showed fluoride at levels that approach the 2.2 mg/l MCL for fluoride.